Chinese researcher escorted from infectious disease lab amidst RCMP investigation | CBC News

 "We can assure Canadians that there is absolutely no risk to the Canadian public and that the work of the NML continues in support of the health and safety of all Canadians," communications director Mathieu Filion said in an email Saturday.

-Matthew Gilmore, scientific director general of the NML, did not respond to a request for comment.
+Matthew Gilmour, scientific director general of the NML, did not respond to a request for comment.

 A spokesperson for the Canadian Border Services Agency said the department will not confirm or deny whether anyone has been arrested or is under investigation.
 That information would only be public if charges are laid, Judith Gadbois-St-Cyr said in an email Thursday.